Freshdesk webhooks: A strategic overview for support teams

 Freshdesk webhooks act like automated messengers.
 When a specific event occurs in Freshdesk, such as a new ticket or a status change, they instantly send a bundle of relevant ticket data to a pre-configured URL in another application.
 This allows your Freshdesk actions to trigger tasks or notifications in other systems without manual intervention.

-An AI platform like eesel AI offers significant advantages by providing a more powerful and flexible automation engine.
-It allows for one-click integration, robust simulation and debugging capabilities, and the ability to execute intelligent, multi-step workflows that Freshdesk webhooks cannot handle, freeing support teams from manual setup and troubleshooting.
+An AI platform like eesel AI offers significant advantages by providing a more flexible automation engine.
+It allows for one-click integration and the ability to execute intelligent, multi-step workflows that work in tandem with Freshdesk, freeing support teams to focus on more complex customer needs.

 Share this post